nikitavoloboev/data/focusing/rules.md

 - Plan the next day fully in advance in the calendar.
 Follow through with the plan but adapt where necessary.

 ## 2Do
-- Only contain things I really need to get done in _Today_.
+- Only contain things I need to get done in _Today_.
 - All 2Do tasks need to be actionable.
 - Work on tasks based on priority (starred completed first).
 - Don't include context in the task title.
 Add it as a tag instead.